By product code (Standard Eneloops)

 Why do we call them 1st, 2nd, 3rd and 4th generation eneloops?

 The 2nd generation AA were called HR-3UTGA.
-So we, as consumers, used these specs of increased capacity or increased charge cycles as a new generation in combination with the new coding.
+So we, as consumers, used these specs of increased capacity or increased charge cycles in combination with the new product code as a new generation!

 Sanyo and Panasonic produced 2-3 generation at 1 time.

 This does not mean that when a new generation was announced, they stopped producing the previous generation.
 I believe, and my little research confirmed this that they at least produce 2 (maybe even 3) generations at the same time.